 Note that the same warping function $w_{i}$ is used for $x_{i}$ and $y_{i}$; this is reasonable for the type of applications we have in mind.
-In particular, using a common warping function preserves the causality of the model: if $\beta (s,t)=0$ for $s>t$, the integral in (\ref{eq:DynL}) only uses those values of $x_{i}(w_{i}(s))$ with $s\leq w_{i}^{-1}(t)$, which is to say only the values of $x_{i}(u)$ with $u\leq t$.
+Using a common warping function preserves the retrospective property of the model: the integral in (\ref{eq:DynL}) only involves values of $x_{i}(w_{i}(s))$ with $s\leq w_{i}^{-1}(t)$, or equivalently, $x_{i}(s)$ with $s\leq t$.